bwentwor/account-1/faqs-account.md

 Yes, the following options are available depending on your account type:

-* You can convert your trial account to a Lite account by providing the email address that's associated with your IBMid at https://cloud.ibm.com/registration/startUpgradeToLite.
+* You can convert your trial account to a Lite account by providing the email address that's associated with your IBMid at https://cloud.ibm.com/registration/startUpgradeToLite and following the prompts.
+A risk of data or function loss exists when you convert between these two account types.
+Some specific data or function allocations in your trial account might not be applicable to a Lite account.
+Any loss of data or function is unrecoverable after the conversion process is completed.
+Also you cannot convert your trial account to a Lite account if you have multiple organizations in your account.
+In these situations, you must register for a new account using a different email address.
 * If you have a feature code from an online course or educational event, you can use it to convert your Lite account to a trial account.
 Go to the [Account settings](https://{DomainName}/account/settings){: external} page in the console to apply the code to your account.
 * To convert your Pay-As-You-Go account to a Subscription account, contact [{{site.data.keyword.Bluemix_notm}} Sales](https://cloud.ibm.com/catalog?contactmodule){: external}.

+Note: If you upgrade your trial account to a Pay-As-You-Go account by entering a credit card, it cannot be converted back to a trial account or converted to a Lite account.

 ## Can I sign up for a free trial?
 {: #freetrial}